sunpy/sunraster/docs/IRISMapCubeSequence.rst

 IRISMapCubeSequence
 ===================

-This class represents Slit Jaw Images from IRIS described by a single World Coordinate System (WCS).
-This class is a list of IRISMapCube objects, one per time step, from the same observation.
+This class represents Slit Jaw Images from IRIS as a list of IRISMapCube, where these sub-cubes are 2D or 3D described by their own World Coordinate System (WCS).

+This class inherits from the NDCubeSequence_, so we can can apply all the methods derived from this class.

 Initialization
 --------------